mullvad/mullvadvpn-app-binaries/README.md

 # Custom Mullvad VPN build of OpenVPN

-This repository holds our custom OpenVPN binaries used in the [Mullvad VPN app].
+This repository holds our custom OpenVPN binaries used in the [Mullvad VPN app], and other binary artifacts, and scripts that help building them.

 ## Custom changes